materialsvirtuallab/nano266/labs/lab3/README.md

 # Q3: Formation Energy of the CuAu alloy

-1. Calculate the equation of state (energy versus volume) for FCC Cu and Au, with differences converged to 0.15 mHa?
+1. Calculate the equation of state (energy versus lattice parameter) for FCC Cu and Au, with differences converged to 0.15 mHa?
 Investigate the k-point sampling for FCC Cu and Au with different lattice constants (the experimental values are aCu = 3.677 °Aand aAu = 4.059 °A) and plane-wave energy cutoff ecutwfc =30 Ryd.
+Use different k-meshes (e.g.
+   $4\times4\times4$, $8\times8\times8$, $12\times12\times12$,
-Use different k-meshes (e.g. 4×4×4, 8×8×8, 12×12×12, and 20×20×20); and different ecutrho (e.g. 120 up to 360 Ryd).
-Which k-point mesh provides convergence to 0.15 mHa?
+   $20\times20\times20$ and different ecutrho (120-360 Ryd).
+Which $k$-point
+   mesh provides convergence to 0.15 mHa?
 2. At 0K, will CuAu (in the 50%-50% concentration) prefer to segregate or order?
 Explore the stability of the L10 phase of CuAu.
-As explained in the Handout, the ordered phase L10 between copper and gold, is a body-centered tetragonal (bct) with two atoms in the unit cell, and lattice parameters are a = b 6= c
+The ordered phase L10 between copper and gold, is a body-centered tetragonal (bct) with two atoms in the unit cell, and lattice parameters are $a = b \ne c$.
+You may search the internet for the structure and experimental lattice parameters.
-3. Calculate the equation of state of CuAu E = E(a, c), where a=celldm(1) and c/ a=celldm(3).
-A good range for c/a is in between 1, for FCC structures, and 1/ p2, for BCC structures.
-We strongly recommend to use a job-script, to change automatically the value of celldm(1) and celldm(3).
-It would be useful to make a first-pass check for the best value for c/a, using a sparse k-point mesh.
+   Calculate the equation of state of CuAu, $E = E(a, c)$, where $a$=celldm(1) and $c/a$=celldm(3).
+A good range for c/a is in between 1, for FCC structures, and $1/\sqrt{2}$, for BCC structures.
+Modify the job script accrodingly ldm(1) and celldm(3).
+It is helpful to make a first-pass check for the best value for c/a, using a sparse $k$-point mesh.
-4. Calculate the formation energy of CuAu:
+3. Calculate the formation energy of CuAu:
    $$\Delta H_f (\mbox{CuAu}) = E_{tot}(\mbox{CuAu}) − E_b(\mbox{Cu}) − E_b(\mbox{Au})$$
    where Eb(Cu) and Eb(Au) are the total energies for Cu and Au in their FCC bulk phase.
 The total energy CuAu, Etot(CuAu), is chosen for fully relaxed